 --stacktrace should be enough, and the

-Run a bitrise Android build on your Mac/PC, with Docker ⚓
+Running a bitrise Android build on your Mac/PC with Docker ⚓

 Memory (RAM) limit ⚓

-You can specify the amount allowed RAM for the JVM by adding two Environment Variables to your Workflow,
+You can specify the amount allowed RAM for the Java Virtual Machine (JVM) by adding two environment variables to your workflow.

 GRADLE_OPTS: '-Dorg.gradle.jvmargs="-Xmx2048m -XX:+HeapDumpOnOutOfMemoryError"'